Painting contractors in

 Insurance Minimums

 General liability minimum $300,000 recommended.
 Workers compensation required if employees.
-Lead-safe work certification required for pre-1978 properties.
+Commercial auto coverage required for business vehicles.
+No state-mandated minimums for residential painting.

 How to Get Licensed